How to Extend Sustainability Across the Supply Chain

 - Source inclusively

 - Contract effectively

-- Decrease risk across ESG domains and supply chain
+- Decrease risk across ESG domains

 - Maximize digitization and reduce environmental footprint